stuhlmueller/logistician/README.md

 - `Dockerfile` describes the software environment for your experiment
 - `parameters.json` describes the cloud machine setup (instance type, region, etc) and experiment conditions

 These two files are sufficient to run your experiment locally and in the cloud.
+You can edit the `Dockerfile` to set up the environment for your experiment.

 To run it locally, passing arguments to your experiment script: